-^{7.} Appeals were not considered for the purposes of this study unless there was a new determination on remand.
-While RPX is not aware of any reason why SEPs would fare differently on appeal than other patents, consideration of appellate outcomes is a potential avenue for research.
+7. Appeals were not considered for the purposes of this study unless there was a new determination on remand.
+While RPX is not aware of any reason why Alleged and Declared SEPs would fare differently on appeal than other patents, consideration of appellate outcomes is a potential avenue for research.

-^{8.} The Unique Patent Basis may be less relevant for patents that are not SEPs, because accused functionality may differ across defendants.
+8. The Unique Patent Basis may be less relevant for patents that are not Alleged or Declared SEPs, because accused functionality may differ across defendants.
 Accordingly, a non-infringement ruling for one defendant may not be applicable to another defendant.